mgrnls/aoc/README.md

 # aoc

-Solutions to select Advent of Code questions
+Solutions to select Advent of Code questions.
+Some of the solutions are a bit messy, but they work.